 ii) may include an "Application specific store and forward information" element to carry the information used by MSGin5G Server for handling store and forward, e.g. a delivery time/date; and

-19) may include a "Payload" element which carries the application payload that is transferred by the MSGin5G Service in the CoAP payload and located it after the elements listed from step 1) to 19); The content of "Payload" element is transparent to the MSGin5G Service; and
+19) may include a "Payload" element which carries the application payload that is transferred by the MSGin5G Service in the CoAP payload and located it after the elements listed from step 1) to 19); The content of "Payload" element is transparent to the MSGin5G Service, i.e. MSGin5G Server and MSGin5G Client is unaware of the content; and

 e) if needed, i.e. a message segment recovery request is received, acts as Message Sender to perform the procedures in clause 6.5.1.1.